-Field work was undertaken during August and September 2014.
-A total of 88 individual records of invasive species were documented during the course of the study, within the proposed works areas on five rivers (Lee, Curragheen, Bride [North], Glasheen & Glenamought).
+Field work was undertaken during August and September 2014, while a small section of river on the north bank of the River Lee, adjoining the Innishcarra Road was surveyed during 2016.
+A total of 95 individual records of invasive species were documented during the course of the study, within the proposed works areas on five rivers (Lee, Curragheen, Bride [North] & Glenamought).
 Summary data of each individual record is presented in Appendix 1.
-Maps showing the distribution of records for each river channel are outlined in the following sections.
+Maps showing the distribution of records for each river channel are outlined in the proceeding sections of this report.

-Overall, the most commonly recorded species was Japanese Knotweed, being observed at 51 locations within the proposed works areas.
+Overall, the most commonly recorded species was Japanese Knotweed, being observed at 54 locations within the proposed works areas.
 This was followed by Himalayan Balsam, which was recorded in 21 separate locations.
 Broadly speaking, Himalayan Balsam was most frequent along the River Lee, particularly in the sections from Lee Road downstream to Fitzgerald's Park (Cork City).
 Japanese Knotweed was especially frequent within Cork City boundaries, on the Lee, Curragheen and Bride (North) rivers.
 Notably, none was recorded downstream of Clarkes Bridge, Cork City centre.
 However, the Mardyke walkway (i.e. UCC North Mall Campus) had very dense stands of knotweed behind areas enclosed by fencing.

-A new invasive species record for the survey
+A new invasive species record for the survey area (according to the data of O' Mahony (2010); NBDC,